jayoung/pamlWrapper/buildContainer/docker_container_NOTES.md

 `Dockerfile` contains instructions to install a bunch of stuff using conda.

+I got it working in April 2022, using this base image: continuumio/miniconda3:4.10.3.
+I chose that because it was what Rasi was using and it allows installs via conda. conda gets me paml 4.9a, which has a bug in the BEB

+In Nov 2022 I decided I wanted a newer version of PAML so I needed to rebuild the docker image.
+I wanted to install PAML from scratch rather than using conda.
+Even without PAML, I now had trouble installing bioperl using conda.
+I decided to abandon the miniconda base, and use a Bioperl base image for my docker container ("bioperl/bioperl:release-1-6-924").
+I think I have it working.

 # Notes on making my Dockerfile
 I export DOCKER_BUILDKIT in my ~/.profile file on my mac (needed for the "RUN --mount=type=bind" commands):